How to plug the digital skills gap in businesses

 The emergence of analytics and business intelligence capabilities

 New forms of human-machine interaction, such as AI and augmented reality systems

 Substantial improvements in transferring digital instructions to the physical world, such as advanced robotics and 3-D printing

-At Freshminds, we are increasingly holding conversations with clients and independent consultants alike that are keen to understand how to embed ‘digital’ skills into the consulting skill-set.
+At Freshminds, we are increasingly holding conversations with businesses that are keen to understand how to embed ‘digital’ skills in their workforce.
 Explore some of the key steps that organisations are taking in order to stay competitive in today’s digitally driven world.

 ‘It’s all about talent’

 Companies that are not digital natives are realising that hiring, developing and retaining the appropriate talent requires a sustained effort.
 Sourcing for digital talent is different and the focus is now purely on talent and not on cost, project scopes are ever-changing at a quick pace, and smaller disruptive players are dominating the capability market.